Nipponoolithus

 Nipponoolithus is an oogenus of fossil egg native to Japan.
-It is one of the smallest known dinosaur eggs, and was probably laid by some kind of non-avian maniraptor.
+It is one of the smallest known dinosaur eggs, and was probably laid by some kind of non-avian maniraptoran theropod.

 Distribution

-Nipponoolithus remains are known from the Sasayama Group in Kamitaki, southeastern Tamba, Hyogo, Japan.
+Nipponoolithus remains are known from the Lower Cretaceous Ohyamashimo Formation in Kamitaki, southeastern Tamba, Hyogo, Japan.
 The site is dated to the lower Albian.

 History

 Though fossil dinosaur skeletons are rare in Japan, they have been well-documented since 1978.
 The first Japanese fossil eggs were discovered in 2003: Yoichi Azuma documented numerous eggs of the Ratite morphotype in the Kitadani Formation, and Ren Hirayama et al. documented dinosaur and turtle eggshells in the Kuwajima Formation.
 However, these eggs were never described in detail.
-In 2006, the dinosaur-rich Kamitaki locality in the Sasayama Group was discovered.
+In 2006, the dinosaur-rich Kamitaki locality in the Ohyamashimo Formation was discovered.
 In 2016, a team of paleontologists from Japan and Canada collected numerous fossilized eggs at Kamitaki, including the specimens which they would refer to a new oogenus and oospecies: Nipponoolithus ramosus.